-is the Bockstein homomorphism associated to (the Pontryagin dual of) \ref{eq:SESlines}.
-Observe that $\beta w_2$ is then the Postnikov class, $P$, mentioned earlier as a key defining feature of a 2-group structure.
-As a final comment, the astute reader will notice that in comparison with other discussions in the literature, we have chosen to restrict attention to the center of the Lie groups $G$ and $\widetilde{G}$.
-The only subtlety here is that when $Z_{G}$ is trivial (and thus so is $B Z_{G}$), it can still happen that $BG$ is non-trivial.
-In such situations, what the geometry provides is the correct answer for $G$, and we can still, via physical considerations, determine the corresponding 2-group structure.
+is the Bockstein homomorphism associated to the Pontryagin dual of line (\ref{eq:SESlines}).
+Observe that $\beta (w_2)$ is then the Postnikov class, $P$, mentioned earlier as a key defining feature of a 2-group structure.
+As a final comment, the astute reader will notice that in comparison with other discussions in the literature, the geometry really detects restrict attention to the center of the Lie groups $G$ and $\widetilde{G}$.
+The only subtlety here is that the 2-group really makes reference to the full $G$ and $\widetilde{G}$.
+The main point is that the geometry provides us with the correct answer for $G$, and we can still, via physical considerations thus determine the corresponding 2-group structure.
 Indeed, in such situations the prediction of a non-split 2-group follows from having a non-split short exact sequence for the 1-form symmetries, namely $0 \rightarrow \mathcal{A} \rightarrow \widetilde{\mathcal{A}} \rightarrow \mathcal{C} \rightarrow 0$.
-For all these reasons, it suffices to restrict our analysis to the center of the flavor groups, and this is what we can detect via geometry anyway.

-\subsection{Flavor Symmetry and 2-groups via Singular Homology}
+\subsection{Flavor Symmetry and 2-Groups via Singular Homology}

 Having reviewed the interplay between defects, higher symmetries and 2-groups, we now turn to the core task of extracting this information from a given M-theory background $X$.
 Our aim will be to extract both the global 0-form symmetry, as well as the 1-form symmetry, and possible intertwining due to the 2-group.
 We confine our discussion to flavor symmetries localized on geometrized 6-branes, i.e. M-theory singularities which are locally of the form $\mathbb{C}^2 / \Gamma_{i}$ for $\Gamma_{i}$ a finite subgroup of $SU(2)$.